-Once you have provided any information and/or documents and reviewed the SRA amendment documents, the Program POC will give the SRA amendment due course and you will subsequently be provided such documents by the PRDOH Legal Division for execution.
+Once you have provided any necessary information and/or documents and reviewed the SRA amendment documents, the Program POC will process the SRA amendment and you will subsequently receive these documents from the PRDOH Legal Division for execution.

 Things to remember: Any change needs to be formally approved in writing by the PRDOH and the rest of the SRA remains in full force and effect unless amended.